martinber/noaa-apt/docs/development.md

     - Add icons to executables.

+    - Check things that can panic/can fail:

+        - Integer substraction.

+        - Slicing/indexing.

+        - Functions that can panic.

+        - Something else?.

 - Someday:

     - The parameters used for filter design are hardcoded, maybe add a toml file